ngs-docs/angus/analyzing_nanopore_data.rst

 *  assemble data
 *  evaluate the assembly

-Starting and AWS instance and installing software:
+Starting an AWS instance and installing software:
 ==================================================

 Start a blank Amazon instance (m3.xlarge) and `log in <http://angus.readthedocs.io/en/2016/amazon/index.html>`__.